ljinstat/Emergency-visits-analyses/README.md

 # Emergency-visits-analyses

 It is a 5-year project to research emergency visits stream distribution geographically and temporally.
-Data are from emergencies at Île de France from 2014 to 2015.
+Data are from emergencies at Île-de-France from 2014 to 2015.

 Firstly, data cleaning is done in order to better understand all meanings of variables (62 variables).